-1) Supervision and installation of a RoofStar-guaranteed waterproofing roof system may be conducted only by established employees of Contractors, and every Project must be supervised by a Journeyperson employee who holds a valid ticket.
+1) Supervision and installation of a RoofStar-guaranteed Waterproofing System may be conducted only by established employees of the Contractor, and every Project must be supervised by a Journeyperson employee who holds a valid ticket.
 In keeping with RCABC Membership policy, a Journeyperson may supervise a maximum of three (3) apprentices and/or three (3) labourers (ref.
 RCABC Policy A-248, Rev. 5 April 2019).